Gallus Running logo

 3.1 Kms

-you have reached the top of the first main hill and start the descent with views in front of yout out over Glen Tanner.
+you have reached the top of the first main hill and start the descent with views in front of you out over Glen Tanner.
 Lovely.
 And of course this comes to an end and a left turn at

 4.6 Kms